cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

   takes as input a secret decapsulation key `dk` and ciphertext `ct` and outputs a shared secret `ss`.

-Note that `Decaps` always returns a shared secret and never returns an error.
+In this document, `Decaps` is modeled as always returning a shared secret and never returning an error.
 Component KEMs that use implicit rejection (such as ML-KEM) produce a deterministic pseudorandom output on invalid ciphertexts, which propagates through the combiner's KDF.

 We also make use of internal algorithms such as: